Using the NCCL Net plugin API#

 Error codes#

-All plugins functions use NCCL error codes as return value. ncclSuccess should be returned upon success.
+All plugins functions use NCCL error codes as their return value. ncclSuccess

 ncclSystemError

-Operation overview#
+Operational overview#

-NCCL will call the init
+NCCL first calls the init

-function first, then query the number of network devices with the
+function, queries the number of network devices with the

 devices